 5. Sauté the onions, garlic and green peppers over high heat for about 5 minutes, until the onions start turning golden brown.

-6. Add the chicken livers and fry, tossing the livers occasionally until they are f
+6. Add the chicken livers and fry, tossing the livers occasionally until they are firm, about 5 minutes.

 7. Chop together the liver and the hard-boiled eggs and the sautéed onions/garlic/pepper using an old-fashioned manual chopper, a knife, or a food processor until even in consistency, but not pureed.